MIAM - Mediation Information & Assessment Meeting

 The MIAM meeting will last about 45 minutes to an hour and will give you an opportunity to let the mediator know about your situation, and the issues that need to be decided.
 The mediator will tell you about the mediation process and other options for reaching agreements.

 At the end of the meeting, the mediator will tell you whether your case is suitable for mediation, and you can decide whether you want to proceed with mediation or explore another option for resolving issues.
-The mediator can also give you information about other services which provide help and support.

 If you agree, the mediator might also refer you to other organisations who can help you, such as those who can offer counselling, debt advice, or information about how to parent co-operatively after separation, where these are relevant.